If we’re not careful, artificial intelligence is in danger of becoming the tomato of the technology world.

-According to the results of a study published recently by MMC, 40% of European startups that describe themselves as A.I.-based company aren’t using the technology the way that experts would define it.
+According to the results of a study published recently by MMC, 40% of European startups describing themselves as A.I.-based companies aren’t using the technology the way that experts would define it.

 If these companies aren’t leveraging A.I., why are they claiming to do so?

-As well, the technology sector is already complex enough, and everyone from analysts, consultants, and the media often look for a simple way to cluster technologies that aren’t that similar.
+As well, the technology sector is already complex enough, and everyone from analysts, consultants, and the media often look for easy ways to cluster technologies that aren’t that similar.